Choosing a Medicare Part D Prescription Plan

-- Monthly premiums: you will pay a monthly premium unless you qualify for extra assistance.
+- Monthly Premiums - You'll pay a monthly premium unless you qualify for extra assistance.

-- Yearly deductibles: you will pay a yearly deductible, if any is due, unless you qualify for extra assistance.
+- Yearly Deductibles - You'll pay a yearly deductible, if any is due, unless you qualify for extra assistance.

-- Co-payments: you will owe a co-payment or co-insurance for each prescription, unless you qualify for extra assistance.
+- Co-Payments - You'll owe a co-payment or co-insurance for each prescription, unless you qualify for extra assistance.